nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/nuxeo-cluster-architecture/nuxeo-reference-architectures/compact-architecture-with-redis.md

 ## Limitations

-- As detailed in the [asynchronous processing component description]({{page version='' space='nxdoc' page='messaging-system-architecture'}}#recommendation), Chronicle Queue doesn't provide a distributed and fault tolerant architecture: in case of failure, scheduled jobs might be lost.
+As detailed in the [messaging system page]({{page version='' space='nxdoc' page='messaging-system-architecture'}}#alternative-configuration-using-redis-no-kafka) this is not a recommended solution because:

-- Chronicle Queue has to be deployed on the Nuxeo server and consumes JVM when a lot of work is queued, with possible impacts on the Nuxeo Server performance.
+- The processing done with the Bulk Service relies on Chronicle Queue which is not distributed (poor performance) and not fault tolerant.
-- Using Redis to manage the WorkManager implies that the job queues are in the JVM memory.
-Consequently, stacking a lot of jobs will consume JVM Memory.
-In cluster mode, each Nuxeo node maintains its own queue so when a Nuxeo server is restarted, all the queued jobs are lost.
+- The WorkManager Queuing is limited by the amount of Redis memory and in case of failure Works might be lost.

 **→ Jump to the [Compact architecture with Kafka]({{page page='compact-architecture-with-kafka'}})** to:
 - Remove Redis and Chronicle Queue limitations